6 Ways You Might Be Killing Your Business — And What to Do About It

 Poor customer service is one of the easiest ways to lose customers.
 So, how do you go about identifying and fixing poor customer service?
 Well, it depends on the root cause of the problem.

-Second, if you are in a service oriented business, such as home renovation, train and encourage your employees to go above and beyond.
+Second, if you are in a service-oriented business, such as home renovation, train and encourage your employees to go above and beyond.
 They should be friendly and courteous when on the job site.
 Don’t forget to focus on the details: Small, courteous gestures — such as taking off your shoes or putting on shoe covers when working on an interior job — make a big difference.

 Alternately, if you are in the retail business, assess your return policy.
 How is it impacting customer experience?
 Sometimes poor company policies on returns and exchanges can really hurt a business: A no return policy on all items is definitely not going to help your business build a loyal customer base.
 By contrast, a 60-day return policy offers customers ample time to make returns, but it also doesn’t give them so much time that the item will be outdated and worthless to your business when they return it.
 This is a policy that is good for both your business and your customers.

 If your business only sells products online on its own site, make sure your customer support team is being friendly and going above and beyond for callers/emailers.
 Treat your customers how you would want to be treated.
+If you find that you are frequently putting customers on hold, perhaps consider utilizing a callback service.

 Remember, just one poor customer service experience can cause a customer to never use your products or services again.
 It can also lead to a poor customer review on sites like Yelp.
 If this happens, not only did you lose a customer, but now that review will serve to ward off potential customers from giving your business’s services a try.